-A Local Plan is quite a complex document to prepare, it is likely that the process outlined below will take approximately 2 - 3 years to complete.
+As Local Plans are quite complex documents to prepare, it is likely that the process outlined below will take approximately 2 - 3 years to complete.

-Pre production/ evidence gathering
+Pre production / evidence gathering

 The information needed for the plan is prepared and issues and options identified.